What happens if you’re going to be away from home, and you don’t want to risk losing your journal or worry about leaving it behind?

 Some dream journalers opt for a plain spiral notebook.
 Some are larger.
 Others are small.

 Any kind of dream journal is okay to use.
-The most important thing is whether you use it and that you set yourself up for success with the Dream Recovery System.
+The important thing is whether you use it and that you be sure to set yourself up for success with the Dream Recovery System.